hqtsm/plist/README.md

 console.assert(JSON.stringify([...enc]) === JSON.stringify(expected));
 ```

-NOTE: It is possible to encode types that official encoders to not support encoding and/or decoding (null type, set type, non-string keys, non-primitive keys).
+NOTE: It is possible to encode types that official libraries to not support encoding and/or decoding (null type, set type, non-string keys, non-primitive keys).

 ### Encode Binary Options